Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 1. Navigate to **Firewall > Aliases**
 2. Edit `Trusted_Lab_Networks`
-3. Add the following entries:
+3. Replace the existing entries with the following:

 ```text
 172.16.5.0/24     HQ Infrastructure